dunky11/adversarial-frontier-stitching/README.md

 - l is the length of the generated datasets - the true and false adversary sets will both have a length of l / 2.
 - dataset is the TensorFlow dataset used for training.
 - eps is the strength of the modification on the training set in order to generate the adversaries.
 It is used in the "fast gradient sign" method.
-2. Train your model on the concatenation of training dataset and the true and false adversaries.
+2. Train your model on the concatenation of the training dataset and the true and false adversaries.
 Afterwards the model is watermarked.
-3. Use verify() on the watermarked model
+3. Use verify() on the watermarked model in order to test wether the model was watermarked by us.

 ### Contribute